nodejs/node/GOVERNANCE.md

 Typical activities of a Collaborator include:

-* contributing code and documentation changes to improve the project
+* helping users and novice contributors
-* merging pull requests
+* contributing code and documentation changes that improve the project
 * reviewing and commenting on issues and pull requests
 * participation in working groups
-* helping users and novice contributors
+* merging pull requests

 While the above are typical things done by Collaborators, there are no required activities to retain Collaborator status.
 There is currently no process by which